AsmaaIbrahiim/Heart_Disease_Detection_ML/README.md

 4- SVM.

-Due to the the relatively small size of data, we depended on cross validation in addition to grid search to get the best performance.
+Due to the the relatively small size of data, we depended on cross validation in addition to get a hint of the acceptable parameter to use grid search to get the best performance.